dl1ycf/piHPSDR-MacOS-Binary/README.md

 This should execute a handful of commands I have put into the file install.sh.
-It initializes the "homebrew" universe and installs the gtk+3 package (and all those it dependds on) which is needed for running piHPSDR.
+It initializes the "homebrew" universe and installs the gtk+3 package (and all those it depends on) which is needed for running piHPSDR.
 NOTE: you will be asked the "admin" password once.
 If then, a window from the keychain appears, you can safely answer "do not allow".